The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-With the plunge in cryptocurrencies such as Bitcoin in 2022, you may be wondering how you can get out of your investment.
+With the plunge in cryptocurrencies since late 2021, you may be wondering how you can get out of your investment.
 Despite the downturn in the crypto market, the good news is that traders have a number of ways to get U.S. dollars for their digital money, though some organizations have stymied investors from cashing out their crypto for real money.